KNX-IOT/knx-iot.github.io/_pages/gs_device_simulation.md

 ## Steps

-### build the stack examples on Windows
+### Build the stack examples on Windows

 1. [Build on Windows](/building_windows/)

    Build the stack by following the [Build on Windows](/building_windows/).

-   When everything is build then the executables will be available at folder:
+   When everything is built, the executables will be available in the folder:
    `\out\build\x64-Debug\apps`

-   Note that the folder might be different due to the visual studio configuration.
+   Note that the folder might be different due to the Visual Studio configuration.

 1. Run the application from the command line

-   by doing the following steps:
    1. Go to folder `\build\apps`
-   1. Start an executable (files with extention .exe) by double clicking an execuable.
+   2. Start an executable (files with extension .exe) by double clicking an execuable.

     A Popup might appear to grant the device network access.
     ![windows defender](/assets/images/windows_defender.png)